Celebrate Yalda Night in Iran: A Night of Poetry, Friendship, and Culinary Delights

-It is the longest night in year and it means from now on the days will be longer and the darkness will be shorter.
-In ancient Persia (now Iran) this night regarded as the birth night of the Sun.
+It is the longest night of the year and it means from now on the days will be longer and the darkness will be shorter.
+In ancient Persia (now Iran) this night was regarded as the birth night of the Sun.

-Fall Gereftan: in Iran we have a really great poet called Hafiz or Hafez (1325 - 1390 AD).
-At this night (or many other special occasions) we take his Divaan (the collection of his poems), close our eyes and open one page randomly.
-It is believed that the poem that we see tells our fortune; we call this: Fall Gereftan.
+In Iran, we have a great poet called Hafiz or Hafez (1325 – 1390 AD).
+On this night (or many other special occasions) we take his Divaan (the collection of his poems), close our eyes, and open one page randomly.
+It is believed that the poem that we see tells our fortune; we call this: “Faal Gereftan”.

-You are very welcomed visiting his beautiful Tomb in Shiraz and even see what is your Fall (fortune) according to Hafez poems.
+You are very welcome to visit his beautiful Tomb in Shiraz and even see what is your Faal (fortune) according to Hafez’s poems.

 But this night is not only about poetry.
 It is a celebration full of delicious fruits and nuts.
-An Iranian person would not spend Yalda night without eating those especial foods.
+An Iranian person would not spend Yalda night without eating those special foods.

-Yalda has its own special fruits; the two most important ones are pomegranate and especially watermelon.
+Yalda has its special fruits; the two most important ones are pomegranate and especially watermelon.